Concordium/concordium.github.io/source/testnet/guides/multi-credentials.rst

 There are two ways that you can generate the transaction:

-Option 1: :ref:`Generate the transaction without signing<generate-without-sign>`.
+Option 1: :ref:`Generate the transaction without signing<credentials-generate-without-sign>`.
 This option enables you to export the transaction proposal without signing it.
 You don't need a Ledger or an internet connection to do this.

-Option 2: :ref:`Generate and sign the transaction<generate-sign>` This option requires a Ledger and an internet connection.
+Option 2: :ref:`Generate and sign the transaction<credentials-generate-sign>` This option requires a Ledger and an internet connection.

-.. _generate-without-sign:
+.. _credentials-generate-without-sign:

 Option 1: Generate the transaction without signing
 ---------------------------------------------------

 #.
 Verify that the Transaction details are as you are as you intended, and then select **I am sure that the proposed changes are correct**.

 #.
 Select **Generate without signing**.
-You can now :ref:`export the transaction proposal <export-transaction-proposal>`.
+You can now :ref:`export the transaction proposal <credentials-export-transaction-proposal>`.

-.. _generate-sign:
+.. _credentials-generate-sign:

 Option 2: Generate and sign the transaction on the Ledger
 ---------------------------------------------------------